|Genetic Predisposition to Infectious Diseases|

 Responsible: Cécile Julier

-Based on our previous studies performed in French, North-American and Scandinavian families with at least two siblings affected with T1D, we were able to confirm linkage of T1D to 11q13 (IDDM4 locus) and 6q21 (IDD15 locus) regions, with stringent statistical criteria; in particular, the IDDM15 locus , which we had initially detected, is currently the only one (in addition to HLA and INS) which has been statistically confirmed by genetic linkage studies (statistical P-value: 7x10-7).
+Based on our previous studies performed in French, North-American and Scandinavian families with at least two siblings affected with T1D, we were able to confirm linkage of T1D to 11q13 (IDDM4 locus) and 6q21 (IDD15 locus) regions, with stringent statistical criteria; in particular, the IDDM15 locus, which we had initially detected, and then confirmed (P-value=7x10-7) is currently the only one (in addition to HLA and INS) that has been statistically confirmed by genetic linkage studies (ECIGS, Am J Hum Genet 69 : 1301-1313, 2001).
 These regions, and new ones that we identified in our last genome-wide scan in Scandinavian families, are the focus of detailed genetic studies in our laboratory, in order to identify the responsible genes and variants.
 These studies are mostly based on systematic association screening in these regions, with complementary approaches: (1) studies of consanguineous T1D families and monogenic or oligogenic subtypes, (2) association studies in sub-groups defined according to phenotypic and genetic criteria.
 In addition, we participate in an international consortium on T1D (T1DGC), whose aim is to organize genetic studies of T1D on a large scale.

 Responsible: Cécile Julier

 Wolcott-Rallison syndrome is a very rare autosomal recessive disorder, characterized by the association of a neonatal permanent insulin-dependent diabetes and epiphyseal dysplasia.
-From the study of two consanguineous families, with a total of 10 individuals, 5 of which were affected children, and 1 was a healthy child, we were able to identify the gene mutated in this disorder.
+From the study of two consanguineous families, with a total of 10 individuals, 5 of which were affected children, and 1 was a healthy child, we were able to identify the gene mutated in this disorder (Delépine et al., Nature Genetics 25: 406-409, 2000).
 This is EIF2AK3 (translation initiation factor 2-α kinase 3), in which we identified mutations segregating with the disorder in the two families studied.
 We have now studied 12 families (18 patients) with this syndrome, and identified EIF2AK3 mutations in 11 of these.
 In one of these families, we could exclude EIF2AK3 involvement, suggesting genetic heterogeneity in this syndrome.
-In this syndrome, diabetes is generally neonatal or occurring in the early childhood (< 6 months), however two of these patients had onset at 18 and 30 months.
-In one case (18 months), it was the patient with no EIF2AK3 involvement; in the other case, we found some weak residual activity of EIF2AK3.
+In this syndrome, diabetes is generally neonatal or occurring in the early childhood (< 6 months), however two of these patients had onset at 18 and 30 months: one case (onset at 18 months) was the patient with no EIF2AK3 involvement; the other case (onset at 30 months) was a patient with EIF2AK3, that had some weak residual activity in some functional assays (Senée et al., Diabetes 53:1876-1883, 2004).
 These results suggest that variants of this gene may be associated to less extreme phenotypes of this disease.
 This gene represents a potential candidate for frequent forms of diabetes (type 1 and type 2).
-Interestingly, the region of this gene (2p12) shows linkage to T1D in Scandinavian families (see above), which strengthens our hypothesis that this gene may be involved in the susceptibility to T1D, an hypothesis that we are currently testing.
+Interestingly, the region of this gene (2p12) shows linkage to T1D in Scandinavian families (see above), which strengthens our hypothesis that this gene may be involved in the susceptibility to T1D.

 Genetic studies of susceptibility to infectious diseases: malaria and dengue